 Keyforge works well for casual style game play, whether friends bring their own decks or share from a deck collection.
 With as little as four decks, you’ve got six different matchups with their own nuances.

-In that way, Keyforge can be played like a LCG – living card game, that can be expanded whenever you want.
-Most of my Keyforge games consisted of my friend and I picking two random decks from a box, taking a minute or so to look at our decklists, and jumping right into a game.
+In that way, Keyforge can be played like a LCG — living card game, that can be expanded whenever you want.
+Most of my Keyforge games were me and my friend picking two random decks from a box, taking a minute or so to look at our decklists, and jumping right into a game.

 If you prefer tournament play, Keyforge events fall into two categories: